The ketogenic or “keto” diet is one of the single most popular diets in the world.

 While most people will find the ketogenic diet to be sufficient for fighting acne, others may find that even after months they’re still experiencing breakouts or not seeing the results they’d like.

-In this case, one thing you could try is intermittent fasting, where you shorten the period of time throughout the day you eat.
+In this case, one thing you could try is intermittent fasting (or potentially other acne-special diets), where you shorten the period of time throughout the day you eat.
 It can be as simple as skipping breakfast.

 - Lower inflammation